loomio/loomio-coop-handbook/planning.md

 We do annual planning so everyone is focused on the same thing, and all the different areas of our work add up to a coherent and coordinated whole.

 Our annual planning process starts with a day out of the office.
-Together we agreed what our focus would be for the year.
+Together we agree what our focus will be for the year.

 ### 2016 Plan